nicklockwood/iCarousel/README.md

 Thread Safety
 --------------

-iCarousel is derives from UIView and - as with all UIKit components - it should only be accessed from the main thread.
+iCarousel is derived from UIView and - as with all UIKit components - it should only be accessed from the main thread.
 You may wish to use threads for loading or updating carousel contents or items, but always ensure that once your content has loaded, you switch back to the main thread before updating the carousel.

 Installation